etiquette

 This is less an etiquette problem than a clarity problem.
 A good RSVP flow solves it by naming exactly who is invited and making the response options fit the event.

-SnapInvite's kids birthday RSVP setup is built around that kind of clarity.
+SnapInvite's online RSVP for kids birthday parties is built around that kind of clarity.
 Hosts can create a guest-ready page, collect responses from unique links, allow family details where appropriate, and keep the guest count organized in one dashboard.
-You can see that flow on the kids birthday RSVP page.

 First, decide your guest policy